Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

-To evaluate the effectiveness of DDALS, we compare DDALS with several baseline methods on various benchmark sets from the real-world application.
-The baseline methods include Greedy, GA and EDA.
-Greedy typically works well on problems where the locally optimal choice leads to an overall optimal solution.
-GA performs well in solving different optimization problems \cite{9075201}.
-While EDA achieves great success in both combinatorial and continuous optimization \cite{6899662}.
+To evaluate the effectiveness of DDALS, we conduct experiments to compare and analyze various commonly used search methods, named Greedy, GA, EDA, each combined with evaluation approaches.
+Greedy is particularly effective in scenarios where locally optimal choices contribute to globally optimal solutions.
+GA demonstrate proficiency across various combinatorial optimization problems \cite{TangLYY21,LIUTY2021,LiuZTY23}, and EDA exhibits great success in both combinatorial and continuous optimization \cite{6899662}.

-For fairness, we first run DDALS then record the value of ET.
-Next, we let the Greedy, GA, and EDA keep running until convergence or the ET of which exceeds that of DDALS, then output the current solution as the result.
-The population size is set to 10 and the number of dominant individuals is 6 for both GA and EDA.
-For GA, the crossover probability of parents is set to 0.1 and the probability of variation is $1/m$.
-The real confidence level is calculated by using the original generators to generate $10e7$ data.
-Note that a solution is regarded as feasible when its real confidence level is larger than $0.985$, which means that we allow for an error margin of $0.5\%$.
+For equitable comparisons, we initiate the execution of DDALS, recording its evaluation times.
+Subsequently, Greedy, GA, and EDA start execution until convergence or their respective ET surpasses that of DDALS.
+The population sizes of GA and EDA are both set to 10, with 6 dominant individuals.
+The crossover probability for parents of GA is set to 0.1 and a variation probability of $1/m$.
+The real confidence level (RCL) is computed by generating $10e7$ data using the real generators.
+In our experiments, $P_0$ is set to 0.99.
+A solution is considered feasible if its real confidence level exceeds $0.985$, allowing for a 0.5\% error margin.